Ian-Roy/big-monte-dice-poker/docs/working-with-dice-box.md

 - Canvas sizing: let Dice-Box manage the OffscreenCanvas backing store.
 Avoid setting `canvas.width/height` after init or you will hit `InvalidStateError: Cannot resize canvas after call to transferControlToOffscreen()`.
 - Visual area: size/position the injected canvas via CSS (e.g., `:global(#dice-box canvas)` at 110% height with a small negative top) rather than resizing the element directly.
 This keeps dice visible without fighting OffscreenCanvas.
 - Dice scale: current `scale` is `5` to fit a full-height mobile viewport.
 Adjust up/down in `DiceService` if you change canvas oversizing.
 - Bounds/viewport: the overlay is fixed to the viewport on mobile and capped to the app width on desktop, reserving only the top controls as a safe zone.
-Dice can roll over the scorecard/locks.
+Dice can roll over the scorecard/dice strip.
 - Debugging: DiceService logs layer/container/canvas rects and window metrics on init and around rolls (`viewport summary` lines).
 Use these to verify the canvas matches the overlay.
 - Layer control: a toggle moves the dice layer above/below the Vue UI; roll button forces the layer visible so rolls aren’t hidden.
 Pointer events are enabled on the canvas (and disabled when the layer is “under”) so clicks reach the dice for picking/holding.